Tue 18 Jan 2022 06:05 - 06:35 at PEPM - Contributed Talks 2 Chair(s): Jonathan Immanuel Brachthäuser

 PEPM

-Yusuke Izawa Tokyo Institute of Technology, Hidehiko Masuhara Tokyo Institute of Technology, Carl Friedrich Bolz-Tereick Heinrich-Heine-Universität Düsseldorf
+Yusuke Izawa Tokyo Institute of Technology, Hidehiko Masuhara Tokyo Institute of Technology, CF Bolz-Tereick Heinrich-Heine-Universität Düsseldorf

 Pre-print Media Attached File Attached